deminimis/voidwriter/README.md

-# Distraction-Free Writer
+# Void Writer - A Distraction-Free Writer

-**Distraction-Free Writer** is a minimalist, cross-platform text editor built with Python3 with no other dependencies, designed for writers seeking a focused, distraction-free environment.
+**Void Writer** is a minimalist, cross-platform text editor built with Python3 with no other dependencies, designed for writers seeking a focused, distraction-free environment.
 Leveraging a lightweight architecture and a robust feature set, it provides a seamless writing experience that is themeable, has session persistence, and portability.

 ## Features